KeithCharlieTaylor/after-wordpress/_posts/2019-10-28-hello-world.md

 At the same time, I will document my processes here.
 Also, I'll create a [starter kit to help me deploy new Jekyll websites in a consistent way](https://shrewdies.netlify.com/).
 Thus, I will create routines to start new websites after WordPress.

 ### 2. Migrate WordPress by Export & Import
 Some of my larger sites are suitable for maintaining using HTML and/or MarkDown plain text editing.
 In fact, I use WordPress Classical Editor for all sites where I am the sole author.
 So I can gain significant speed iprovements by transferring the content to a static Jekyll platform.
-But I have too much valuable content to attempt a manual trandfer.
+But I have too much valuable content to attempt a manual transfer.

 Therefore, I will invest some time in researching methods that other people have used.
 Then I can develop my own routines for migrating these sites away from WordPress.

 ### 3. Enhance WordPress by Headless Content Delivery
 Before I explain my third tactic, I must emphasize that I will continue to publish WordPress websites when that Content Management System is appropriate.
 Also, I believe WordPress has a place for authors who don't or won't learn any other way to author and edit content.
-Afterall, there's no need to disrupt a valuable content production team when we have ways to unite dynamic content with static presentation.
+Afterall, there's no need to disrupt a valuable content production team when we have ways to unite dynamic content from WordPress with static presentation by Jekyll.

 So we sometimes need WordPress for content authoring.
 But we also want to make it as fast as it can be.
 Hence a growing trend to use JAMstack sites to publish WordPress (and other) content.
 Thus we end up with a fast static frontend that publishes data from a separate backend.
 Which is often referred to as Headless WordPress or Decoupled Wordpress.